ekmolloy/fmri_test-retest/README.md

 [w, chi2, df, pval] = KendallsW(X);
 ```
 Now suppose matrix **A** is a connectivity matrix from a single subject, where data represent the connectivity between ROIs defined by the rows and columns.
-Let **B** be anouther connecitivity matrix for the same subject but computed from a different scanning session.
+Let **B** be anouther connectivity matrix for the same subject but computed from a different scanning session.
 The RMSD and Dice Coefficient can help us determine the similarity between the subject's connectivity matrices across scanning sessions.
 ```
 B = [[12, 18, 19, 14, 16],
      [13, 17, 12, 12, 15],